-Holiday Magic In Brief: Chicagoland's second zoo hosts the Largest and Longest Running Lights Festival in the area.
-Get into the holiday season with decorations of almost one million lights, a laser light show, carolers, storytellers and more.
+Chicagoland's second zoo hosts the largest and longest running lights festival in the area.
+Get into the holiday season with decorations of almost one million lights, a laser light show, carolers, storytellers, and more.
 Many of the indoor exhibits will be open for viewing animals, plus there will be "singing to the animals" and special "zoo chats."
-New exhibitions include a 41-foot talking tree and Polar Lights show.
+New exhibitions include a 41-foot talking tree and polar lights show.

 In addition, the zoo's restaurants and food stands will be open with full menus and holiday treats, and gift shops will have hundreds of unique items.
 The exhibition is included in the admission price to the zoo.

-Regular Brookfield Zoo rates apply: $9 for cars/vans, $12 for buses.
-Members park free (north lot).
+If you want to drive, regular zoo parking fees apply: $9 for cars/vans, $12 for buses.
+Members park free in the north lot.

 Caroling at Cloud Gate in Millennium Park (Fridays, Nov.
 25 through Dec.
 16): Revelers are encouraged to bundle up and get ready to belt out some holiday classics at these festive events that are part concert, part sing-along.
 Local choral groups lead hundreds of celebrants in song.
 Santa makes an appearance 5-6 p.m.; Caroling commences 6-7 p.m.